 If you are willing to put some time into this topic you will know more about car buffers than most "professional detailers" I meet along my travels.

 Also called dual action polishers (DA for short), these fail-safe buffers are not only a starting point for beginners, but the finishing tool for advanced car polishers.
-This might seem as a contradiction to the casual onlooker, but these dual action buffers are a necessary tool for both ends of the polishing spectrum.

 Forced and Random Orbital Buffers